stephanie-castelblanco/stephanie-castelblanco.github.io/projects/Project_A_Wazuh_Splunk.md

 - **Troubleshooting counts.** I hit a few snags — a missing alert file, a closed firewall door — and fixed each one.

 <!-- ============================================================
-     PRIVATE — FOR MY EYES ONLY (this whole block is hidden on the published page; it only shows when you open the raw file).
+     PRIVATE — FOR MY EYES ONLY

      MY 30-SECOND INTERVIEW SCRIPT:
      "I connected Wazuh, which watches computers for suspicious activity, to Splunk, which is a search tool for security data.

      I set it up so Wazuh's alerts automatically flow into Splunk, then I searched Splunk to confirm everything arrived and sorted the alerts by how serious they were.
 It's the same basic